Foundations Module 4 · Cheat Sheets

 CommandWhat it doesExample

-sudo commandRun as administratorsudo npm install -g claude
+sudo commandRun as administratorsudo apt install git

 chmod +x fileMake a file executablechmod +x script.sh